John T. Broderick Jr.

-John T. Broderick Jr. (born 1947) is a former Chief Justice of the New Hampshire Supreme Court, who is an active speaker on mental health awareness.
-He served as Associate Justice of the court from 1995 to 2004 and as its Chief Justice from 2004 to 2010.
+John T. Broderick Jr. (born 1947) is an American lawyer who served as an associate justice of the New Hampshire Supreme Court from 1995 to 2004 and as its chief justice from 2004 to 2010.

 Broderick has also been involved with a number of professional organizations over the years.
 From 1985 to 1990, he was a member of the Board of Directors of the New Hampshire Bar Association.
 In 1993, he became a member of the Board of Directors of the Legal Services Corporation, and the Board of Advisors of the Institute for the Advancement of the American Legal System (IAALS) from 2007 to 2015.
 He has also been a member of the American Law Institute since 2007.

-Early life
+Early life and education

 In 1965, Broderick graduated from Wakefield Memorial High School, in Wakefield, Massachusetts, where his father, John T. Broderick Sr., worked as an assistant headmaster.
-Broderick now holds a J.D. from the University of Virginia School of Law and a B.A. from the College of the Holy Cross magna cum laude.
+He then graduated from the College of the Holy Cross with a Bachelor of Arts, magna cum laude, and earned his Juris Doctor (J.D.) from the University of Virginia School of Law.